-Though the unit sizes are small, the amount of dice they generate when firing is anything but.
-If you enjoy rolling handfuls of six-sided dice, then this game is for you.
-Nearly all the rolls in Maelstrom’s Edge are what is known as a versus (VS.) roll.
-The formula for determining whether a versus roll is a success or failure is always the same across the entire game, meaning it is simple and fast to learn.
+Nearly all the rolls in Maelstrom’s Edge are what is known as a versus (VS) roll.
+The formula for determining whether a versus roll is a success or failure is always the same across the entire game, making it simple to learn and easy to remember. .

 COVER & FACING

-Cover is a squad’s lifeblood, with only the fool or master-strategist willing to leave their unit in the open for long.
-A squad’s line of sight and facing is determined by their squad leader model and Maelstrom’s Edge features bases with easily distinguishable front/rear arc markings to help establish this.
-Shooting at an enemy unit's rear arc greatly reduces the protection they receive from being in cover.
+Cover is essential for a squad’s survival; only a reckless leader or perhaps a master-strategist is willing to leave their unit in the open for long.
+Even in cover, a unit is in trouble if it gets caught from the rear, where its cover will offer less protection.
+Hence, players need to be mindful of their squads’ facing.
+A squad’s line of sight and facing is determined by their squad leader model.
+Maelstrom’s Edge miniatures feature bases with easily distinguishable front and rear arc markings to help establish their facing.

-Any time a unit is fired upon by an enemy within short range, they first get to fire a round of defensive fire.
-However, the amount of suppression the unit has on it determines whether this defensive fire is incredibly deadly or just a minor nuisance.
-Therefore, properly suppressing an enemy unit before attempting to engage it at close-range is the key to success.
+Any time a unit is fired upon by an enemy within short range, they first get to fire a round of defensive fire at their would-be attackers.
+However, the amount of suppression they have suffered determines whether this is incredibly deadly or just a minor nuisance.
+Therefore, properly suppressing an enemy unit before attempting to engage it at short range is key.

 TURN-BASED MISSION SCORING

-Each Maelstrom’s Edge mission is comprised of 3 different objectives, one of which is always based upon the faction you're playing.
-Standard games are 5 turns long, but victory points for the mission are tabulated at the end of each and every turn.
-If you can manage to reach the specified total to complete the mission while outpacing your opponent by a wide enough margin, then the game immediately ends with you as the victor!
+Each Maelstrom’s Edge mission features several objective types, giving players multiple paths towards victory.
+Victory Points are tabulated at the end of each turn, and if you can manage to reach the total needed to complete the mission while also outpacing your opponent by a wide enough margin, then the game immediately ends with you as the victor!
 This makes accomplishing mission objectives from the first turn to the very last of paramount importance.